The Static Maxwell System in Three Dimensional Inhomogeneous Isotropic Media, Generalized Non-Euclidean Modification of the System $(R)$ and Fueter's Construction: The Static Maxwell System in Special Planarly Layered Media and -Hyperbolic Non-Euclidean Modification of the System

 A class of electrostatic fields satisfying the relations $(\ref{Laplace-Beltrami-equation-3-sep})$, where \\ $s(x_1) = 1$, $h(x_0, x_1, x_2) = g(x_0, x_2)$, implies that the vector $\vec E$ is independent of the variable $x_1$ and $E_1= \frac{\partial{h}}{\partial{x_1}} = 0$.
 The parameter $\breve{\lambda}$ vanishes, and the second equation of the system $(\ref{Laplace-Beltrami equation, separation-3})$ leads to the elliptic Euler-Poisson-Darboux equation in Cartesian coordinates (see, e.g., \cite{Krivenkov:1957-3}):

-Properties of critical points of exact solutions of the Eq. $(\ref{alpha-hyperbolic-Laplace-Beltrami-2})$ in case $\alpha = - 1$ were studied by Konopelchenko, Ortenzi in 2013 in the context of contemporary problems of mathematical physics and catastrophe theory (see, e.g., \cite{Konopel,Shvartsburg,ArnoldGusVar:1985,PosStew}).
+Properties of critical points of exact solutions of the Eq. $(\ref{alpha-hyperbolic-Laplace-Beltrami-2})$ in case $\alpha = - 1$ were investigated by Konopelchenko and Ortenzi in 2013 in the context of numerous problems of mathematical physics and catastrophe theory (see, e.g., \cite{Konopel,Shvartsburg,Gilmore:1993,PosStew}).

-In accordance with the Eq. $(\ref{alpha-hyperbolic-Laplace-Beltrami-2})$ the system $(\ref{eq:H_3^alpha-system})$ leads to Vekua type systems, recently studied by Eriksson-Bique, Orelma, Sommen in the context of contemporary problems of hyperbolic function theory and hyperbolic harmonic analysis \cite{Vekua:1962,ErOrel:2014-Vekua,ErOrelSommen:2016}:
+In accordance with the Eq. $(\ref{alpha-hyperbolic-Laplace-Beltrami-2})$, the system $(\ref{eq:H_3^alpha-system})$ leads to a family of Vekua type systems investigated by Eriksson, Orelma and Sommen in the context of hyperbolic function theory in the plane and hyperbolic harmonic analysis \cite{ErOrel:2014-Vekua,ErOrelSommen:2016}: